arogozine/LinqToTypeScript/README.md

 ```
 * The `strict` TS option is recommended.
 * Library is dependent on [core-js](https://github.com/zloirock/core-js) for implementation of `Symbol.asyncIterator`
+* Library is dependent on [tslib](https://github.com/Microsoft/tslib) for async iteration polyfills.

 ### Using the Library
 #### With Wrappers